taicedtea/Password-Generator/README.md

-# Password Generator Starter Code
+# Password Generator
+This is a password generator built using primarily JavaScript